Colorado regulators approve tougher rules for new oil and gas wells

 DENVER (Reuters) - Colorado’s oil and gas regulator on Monday approved tougher permitting rules for new oil and gas wells, including requiring a 2,000-foot (610 meter) separation between wells and homes or public spaces, from the current 500-foot setback.

 Regulators had given preliminary approval for the rule in September and the unanimous vote by the five-person commission was expected.
-The 2,000-foot separation, opposed by some industry groups, goes into effect next year.
-It allows drillers to seek exceptions in some cases.
+The 2,000-foot separation, opposed by some industry groups, takes effect Jan.
+15. It allows drillers to seek exceptions in some cases.

-Colorado produced 444,000 barrels oil per day in August, tied with Alaska as the fifth largest oil-producing state, according to the latest data available from the U.S. Energy Information Administration (EIA).
+Colorado produced 444,000 barrels oil per day in August, tied with Alaska as the fifth-largest U.S. oil-producing state, according to the latest data available from the U.S. Energy Information Administration (EIA).
 Activists in the state had tried to pass similar legislation in the past.

+There are 4,600 permits before the commission for new oil and gas wells, and all will fall under the new rules, said Megan Castle, a commission spokeswoman.

 The setback rule came out of legislation passed last year that altered the commission’s mission.
 That law requires the Oil and Gas Conservation Commission to protect public health, safety, welfare and the environment, a change from its prior role of fostering development.